fkloft/youtube-timelens/README.md

 YouTube timelens
 ================

 This userscript creates a [timelens](https://timelens.io/) for YouTube videos.
+You have to install a userscript manager like Greasemonkey or Tampermonkey in your browser.

 The timelens concept was developed by [@blinry](https://github.com/blinry).
 Check his [presentation about timelens](https://www.youtube.com/watch?v=03RIyatbEto) for details.